 - Inverted Incline Row – 3 x 12

-You should rest for 60 seconds between sets.
+You should rest for 60 seconds between sets in this dumbbell only workout.
 However, there should be absolutely no rest between the dumbbell push-up and the Incline Dumbbell Press.
 The same thing applies when doing the Front “L” Raise and the Arc Dumbbell Press.

 Your muscles do not know how much weight is in your hands.
 All they know is how heavy the weight feels.
 You now have at your fingertips a whole host of intensity techniques and custom exercises that will make 30 pounds feel like double, or even triple that weight.
-That allows you to get a crushing workout in with those 30 pounders that you thought you’d outgrown.
+A dumbbell only workout allows you to get a crushing workout in with those 30 pounders that you thought you’d outgrown.
 So, grab those dumbbells and crush it!